smikitky/vscode-dicom-dump/README.md

 ## Features

-- Dumps all DICOM tag contents into a human-readable format (except binaries).
+- Dumps all DICOM tags in a human-readable format (except binaries).
-- Understands standard DICOM tags.
+- Understands value representation (VRs) of most standard DICOM tags.

 ## Known Issues / Limitations

+- Does not (yet) properly support SQ (Sequence of Items) values.
 - Does not work with a virtual file system mounted with `FileSystemProvider`.
 - It's not possible to modify DICOM file.